 And also Ken Tyrrell, who is in contention for the World Championship with his six-wheel car, claims to have been painfully surprised by the abandonment, but not to understand the reasons yet:

 "What I can only say is that Ferrari has been able to create a formidable car, beautifully designed and built.
 Any person who knows about racing knows this absolute truth.
 Without Ferrari, the races will undoubtedly lack sap.
 Renunciation is undoubtedly detrimental to the sport.
 It is probably a hasty decision.
 I only hope that Commendatore Ferrari will change his mind as soon as possible.
 This decision of his will not help Lauda anyway and it cannot be good for anyone else.
 All over the world the motor racing fans want to see Ferrari again, and even more we, the constructors, want it.
 If I were to win the Austrian Grand Prix, what could this success mean?"

-Ferrari's sudden renunciation doesn't seem to have surprised John Surtees much, who, as you may recall, won the 1964 World Championship in a Maranello car:
+Ferrari's sudden renunciation does not seem to have surprised John Surtees much, who, as you may recall, won the 1964 World Championship in a Maranello car:

 "I think I can understand the reasons for the renunciation, and I would like to express all my sympathy to Ferrari at such a difficult time.
 His decision seems logical to me.
 In fact, the Maranello company does not need to prove that its is the best car in Formula 1 and racing to race does not make sense at this point".

 "I understand how contrite Ferrari has been after what has happened recently.
 The incident at the Nürburgring was perhaps the final blow.
 All in all, it seems to me that Ferrari's decision is a wise one.
 I do not share the opinion of some who claim that it is a hasty decision, on the contrary for me it is the result of a very convincing reasoning".